 Christian learning environment Toddlers through Kindergarten and Before and After School care

 Small class sizes allow flexibility of a wide range of learning styles and activities

-21st Century Learning, including the latest SMARTBoards technology in all classrooms and a “1:1” Chromebook integration in grades 5-8
+21st Century Learning, including the latest SMARTBoards technology in our Kindergarten classroom as well as a “1:1” Chromebook integration

 Our students take part in weekly chapel, field trips, weekly classes in art, music, Spanish and physical education, and special programs that enhance and enrich their education

 Comfortable and inviting facilities including a state of the art gymnasium

 Bus service available within Minnetonka district for the Kindergarten students and our Before and After school care students

 Formative Assessment Tools: NWEA’s Measure of Academic Progress (MAPS) used in Kindergarten

 Our Savior School is an arm of the Lord’s church established to assist parents in teaching their children about the love of Jesus Christ, that through the Holy Spirit, they may come to know Him as their Lord and Savior.
 Upon this foundation of faith, Our Savior School strives to build a child’s learning and faith life.

 Our Savior School utilizes the abilities of teachers, parents, students, staff, and volunteers to present students with a challenging, motivating, and innovative curriculum.
 Our students also utilize the tools and skills necessary to enhance their learning through competent use of technology.